bairi56/zubair/README.md

 # zubair
-This is 2nd first repositry
+This is 2nd first repositry wow